Nysa of Cappadocia: Biography

-Sometime after 160 BC, Nysa married King Ariarathes V of Cappadocia.
-They were distant relatives as they had lineage from the Seleucid dynasty and from the Pontian monarchs.
-Through this marriage Nysa became Queen of Cappadocia.
+Sometime after 160 BC, Nysa married King Ariarathes V. They were distant relatives as they had lineage from the Seleucid dynasty and from the Pontian monarchs.
+Through this marriage, Nysa became Queen of Cappadocia.

 Ariarathes V and Nysa were attracted to the culture of Athens.
 Nysa had either given the Athenians a gift or done a favor for them.
-They were honored as patrons by the Technitai of Dionysus at Athens.
+They were honored as patrons by the Artists of Dionysus at Athens.
 The guild voted a decree in their honor.
 It placed a statue of Ariarathes V, in their shrine and celebrated the birthdays of Nysa and Ariarathes V in recognition of the gifts the artists had received from them.

-Ariarathes V died in 130 BC and his youngest son with Nysa, Ariarathes VI of Cappadocia, succeeded him.
-During their marriage Nysa bore Ariarathes V, five other sons.
+Ariarathes V died in 130 BC and his youngest son with Nysa, Ariarathes VI, succeeded him.
+During their marriage, Nysa bore Ariarathes V five other sons.
 At some point, Nysa poisoned her five other children so she might obtain the government of the Kingdom.
-Ariarathes VI was still too young to rule, so Nysa acted as his regent between 130 BC-126 BC.
+Ariarathes VI was still too young to rule, so Nysa acted as his regent between 130 - 126 BC.